deta/space-docs/src/pages/docs/en/quickstart-guides/python.md

 - Space only supports ASGI and WSGI apps (HTTP servers).
 So raw scripts won't work.
 - Only `/tmp` is writable
 - SQLite, MySQL, and PostgreSQL are not supported (we recommend using [Deta Base](/docs/en/reference/base/sdk), which is built into every Space app by default)
-- Total size of deployed app is limited to 250MB (including dependencies, source code, etc.).
-So many large dependencies like `numpy` or `streamlit` might not work.
-As well as large models.
+- Total size of deployed app is limited to 250MB (including dependencies, source code, etc).
+So many large dependencies like `numpy` or `streamlit` might not work, as well as larger models.